Student Elective Term (SET)For Graduate Students in Healthcare Disciplines

 Student Elective Term (SET)

-Mennonite Healthcare Fellowship (MHF) encourages persons studying for healthcare professions to learn and serve in cross-cultural mission/service settings in developing countries.
-To further this goal, MHF provides educational grant funding for a Student Elective Term (SET).
+Mennonite Healthcare Fellowship (MHF) encourages persons studying for healthcare professions at the master’s level and above, or the rising junior/senior level in BSN programs, to learn and serve in underserved areas, especially cross-cultural mission/service settings.
+To further this goal, MHF provides educational grant funding for students to travel for a Student Elective Term (SET).

 Eligibility for SET